 Top layer: The uppermost layer the so called top or wear layer is made from real wood that is at least 2.5 mm thick.
-A variety of exotic woods can be used for the top layer for example: oak, beech, maple, walnut or cherry tree.
+A variety of exotic woods can be used for the top layer for example: oak, smoked oak, walnut, etc.

 Middle layer: The middle layer consists of softwood elements (spruce fir), which are glued across the surface

 Countering layer: It further stabilises the overall construction and is made from spruce veneer.

 Multi-layer parquet element comprises a combination of wood and/or wood materials that are glued together.
 Each layer is made of wood.
 Put simply: multi-layer parquet is a solid wood floorboard with a multi-layered structure.
 Each layer is always glued at a 90° fibre direction to the previous layer.
 This achieves both higher form stability and less movement in the wood.
 Contraction and expansion, when the floorboards shrink or expand when humidity levels change, is substantially reduced

 Multi-layer parquet has a low heat transfer resistance, multi-layered floorboard reacts less to climatic changes than, solid wood flooring.

 Parquet flooring with a multi-layer structure and a prescribed top layer of at least 2.5 mm can be sanded at least twice if it is glued down across its entire surface.